Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and the New York Yankees will try to get to Steven Cruz when he starts for the Kansas City Royals on Saturday at 7:10 PM ET, in the second game of a three-game series at Kauffman Stadium.
+The Kansas City Royals and Bobby Witt Jr. take the field against Aaron Judge and the New York Yankees on Sunday, in the final game of a three-game series at Kauffman Stadium.

-Oddsmakers list the Yankees as -145 favorites on the moneyline, while giving the underdog Royals +120 moneyline odds.
-The total for the game is set at 9 runs.
+Bookmakers list the Yankees as -160 moneyline favorites, while giving the underdog Royals +135 moneyline odds.
+The total is 9 runs for the matchup.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.